slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On deceiving

 <!--
-- (kk) This is true: It’s hard to cheat an honest man.
-> *'Don't attribute to malice what you can attribute to incompetence or busyness.'*
-> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
-> *'Never be mean to anybody that can hurt you by doing nothing.'*
-> *'Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear.' -- Hannah Arendt*
-> *'A lie can travel half way around the world while the truth is putting on its shoes.' -- Mark Twain*

-- Clean players on shady markets usually don't do well on the long term.
 - Bad liars should speak as little as possible.
 - if somebody asks for the evidence, normally, he’s lieing
 - the good reason and the real reason.